Topics included in this article:

 Not a Face Feedback

-Fortunately or unfortunately AI is not perfect.
-For events such as these we have exposed a way for you to let us know that the captured face is not actually a face.
-Do this improves our AI algorithm and thus offers a better performance for you.
-To do this simply hover over a face that is not a face and select the "Not a face" button:
+AI models are based on continuous learning.
+To assist with training the AI, we have exposed a way for you to let us know that the captured face is not actually a face.
+Doing this improves our AI algorithm and thus offers you better performance.
+To do this, hover over a face that is not a face and select the "Not a face" button:

 Downloading Face Events

-In the top right of the faces tab you will find a download button.
-With this button you can download face events to a CSV to then play around with the data at your leisure.
+You will find a download button at the top right of the "Faces" page in the "Investigations" tab.
+This button allows you to download face events to a CSV and play around with the data at your leisure.

-Once John Smith's photos are uploaded, his face will be recognized as John Smith once seen by the camera.
-You will not have to re-enter his name.
+4. Once John Smith's photos are uploaded, his face will be recognized as John Smith once seen by the camera.

 Things to keep in mind while uploading faces